-- 1. The term senior employee means any local authority employee: - who has responsibility for the management of the local authority to the extent that the person has the power to direct or control the major activities of the authority (including activities involving the expenditure of money), during the year to which the Report relates, whether solely or collectively with other persons; - who holds a post that is politically restricted by reason of section 2(1) (a), (b) or (c) of Local Government and Housing Act 1989 (4); or - whose annual remuneration, including any remuneration from a local authority subsidiary body, is £150,000 or more. - The figure for gross salary, fees and allowances shown for the Chief Executive for the year ended 31 March 2018 would include any amounts received as the Returning Officer for West Dunbartonshire in elections.
-There were two elections: For the Local Government Election and the General Election during 2017/18, amounts included are £4,426 (2016/17 equivalent £10,374). - 3.
+- 1. The term senior employee means any local authority employee: - who has responsibility for the management of the local authority to the extent that the person has the power to direct or control the major activities of the authority (including activities involving the expenditure of money), during the year to which the Report relates, whether solely or collectively with other persons; - who holds a post that is politically restricted by reason of section 2(1) (a), (b) or (c) of Local Government and Housing Act 1989 (4); or - whose annual remuneration, including any remuneration from a local authority subsidiary body, is £150,000 or more. - 2.
+The figure for gross salary, fees and allowances shown for the Chief Executive for the year ended 31 March 2019 includes any amounts received as the Returning Officer for West Dunbartonshire in elections.
+There were no elections during 2018/19 and two elections during 2017/18 namely: For the Local Government Election and the General Election during 2017/18, amounts included are £4,426. - 3.
 The Local Government (Discretionary Payments and Injury Benefits)(Scotland) Regulations 1998 make provision for authorities to make discretionary payments to local government employees to pay compensation for premature retirement.
 There were no discretionary payments made to senior employees during the year.